bufbuild/protobuf-es/MANUAL.md

 }
 ```

-You can learn more about custom options in the [language guide](https://protobuf.dev/programming-guides/proto3/#customoptions).

-First, we need to generate code for our custom option.
-This will generate a file
+First, you need to generate code for the custom option.
+This will result in a file named
-`customoptions/default_host_pb.ts` with a new export - our [extension](./runtime_api.md#extensions):
+`customoptions/default_host_pb.ts` with a new export: our [extension](d#extensions):

 ```ts
 import { ServiceOptions, Extension } from "@bufbuild/protobuf";